-One of the very few reasons why you wouldn’t want to choose a memory foam bed is that this option is known to retain heat.
+One reason why you wouldn’t want to choose a memory foam bed is that this option is known to retain heat.
 If you are a person that requires a cooling mattress to sleep on, then this may not be the best choice for you.
-While manufacturers are consistently attempting to mitigate this issue, it’s unclear as of yet, whether or not they have succeeded in creating a cooling foam option.
+While manufacturers have implemented cooling features to mitigate this issue, it may not be enough if you sleep extra hot.

 There are many reasons why it might be best for you to choose latex as your bed material.
-As we did with memory foam, we will just get into a few general reasons so that you can make the best decision for you.
+As we did with memory foam, we will get into a few reasons why latex is worth your consideration.

-One of the main reasons that individuals decide to go with this option is because they can be the most natural and best for the environment.
-As we previously learned, natural latex beds come straight from rubber trees, rather than mixing up a bunch of questionable chemicals.
+One of the main reasons that individuals decide to go with latex beds is because they are more natural and better for the environment.
+As we previously learned, natural latex beds come straight from rubber trees, rather than blending in chemicals.

-It is important to note that not all of these mattresses are natural or are made from pure rubber trees.
-The synthetic options have many chemicals in them that serve to change the overall feel of the bed.
-If you are most interested in being environmentally friendly, make sure you know the origin and components of your bed, as well as the chemicals used to make it.
+However, not all of these mattresses are natural or are made from pure rubber trees.
+The synthetic options have chemicals in them that serve to change the overall feel of the bed.
+If you are interested in being environmentally friendly, make sure you know the origin and components of your bed.

 Why Say “No” to Latex?